rajaghosh1/RepData_PeerAssessment1/PA1_template.md

     keep_md: true
 ---

 ## Loading and preprocessing the data

 It is assumed that the activity data resides in location **activity/activity.csv** under the current directory.
+It is loaded and the missing values are filtered out.

 ```r
 data <- read.csv("activity/activity.csv")